This week’s FreightWaves Supply Chain Pricing Power Index: 35 (Shippers)

 Yet since contract rates, which exclude fuel surcharges and other accessorials like the NTIL, are reported on a two-week delay, we have yet to see such movement.
 We will likely have to wait until February before we see whether my prediction is correct or false.
 The most recent contract rate data captures the run-up to Christmas, so it is little surprise that contract rates rose 7 cents per mile w/w to $2.69.

 The chart above shows the spread between the NTIL and dry van contract rates, showing the index has continued to fall to all-time lows in the data set, which dates to early 2019.
 Throughout that year, contract rates exceeded spot rates, leading to a record number of bankruptcies in the space.
 Once COVID-19 spread, spot rates reacted quickly, rising to record highs on a seemingly weekly basis, while contract rates slowly crept higher throughout 2021.

-The FreightWaves TRAC spot rate from Los Angeles to Dallas, arguably one of the densest freight lanes in the country, seems close to bottoming out.
-Over the past week, the TRAC rate fell 7 cents per mile w/w to $2.39.
-The daily NTI (NTID), which has fallen to $2.45, is nevertheless outpacing rates from Los Angeles to Dallas.
+The FreightWaves TRAC spot rate from Los Angeles to Dallas, arguably one of the densest freight lanes in the country, actually declined over the holiday season.
+Over the past week, the TRAC rate remained unchanged at $2.34 per mile.
+The daily NTI (NTID), which is elevated at $2.76, continues to outpace rates from Los Angeles to Dallas.

-On the East Coast, especially out of Atlanta, rates also fell and are underperforming against the NTID.
-The FreightWaves TRAC rate from Atlanta to Philadelphia fell 5 cents per mile this week to settle at $2.42.
-Rates along this lane have been dropping stepwise since mid-July, when the TRAC rate was $3.48 per mile.
+On the East Coast, especially out of Atlanta, rates increased in line with seasonality but are likewise underperforming against the NTID.
+The FreightWaves TRAC rate from Atlanta to Philadelphia rose 6 cents per mile this week to reach $2.72.
+Outside of the current holiday run, rates along this lane have been dropping stepwise since mid-July, when the TRAC rate was $3.48 per mile.

-For more information on the FreightWaves Passport, please contact Kevin Hill at [email protected], Tony Mulvey at [email protected] or Michael Rudolph at [email protected].
+For more information on the FreightWaves Passport, please contact Michael Rudolph at [email protected] or Tony Mulvey at [email protected].